Trevor Noah, Comedy Central defend past jokes after backlash

 Noah's tweets prompted comments questioning how wise a choice he is to succeed Stewart on "The Daily Show," which averages slightly more than one million viewers each night.

-Some Twitter users, including American comedian Roseanne Barr, criticized Noah for being "sexist" and using anti-Semitic humor.
+Some Twitter users, including American comedian Roseanne Barr, criticized Noah for being "sexist" and using anti-Semitic humour.

 (Reporting by Patricia Reaney and Piya Sinha-Roy; Editing by Jonathan Oatis and Steve Orlofsky)